sergimonserrat/Metropolis-optimisation/README.md

 A coding project that groups the provinces of Spain into 7 territories of equal population.
 Using the Metropolis algorithm, it divides a provincial map into 7 contiguous regions by minimising the deviation from the mean population.
 Solving this problem is important for electoral districting in some countries and might be useful in logistics and public administration.

 ## Repository structure:
-- Projecte geopandas v3.py: Main code
+- `Projecte geopandas v3.py`: Main code
-- Dataframe_previ.pkl: Graph and population data.
+- `Dataframe_previ.pkl`: Graph and population data.

 | Column | Type | Description |
 |---|---|---|